notcat/rpi-backlight-dimmer/README.md

 You can express your desired brightness (0 to 1) for your local (affected by the set time on your machine) sunrise, noon, and dark using the command parameters.

+The path argument is the path to your backlight file.
+On *all?* Raspberry Pi's, your path should be `/sys/class/backlight/rpi_backlight/brightness`

 Command options are:

 ```less